AppHouseKitchen/AlDente-Charge-Limiter/.github/ISSUE_TEMPLATE/bug_report.md

  - AlDente Pro or AlDente Free?
  - AlDente Version?
  - List or add screenshots of all enabled/disabled settings in AlDente:
  - Please share a debug file the next time this happens so that we can assess this issue better.
-You can find a guide on How to generate and share a debug file on our blog.
+You can find a guide on How to generate and share a debug file on our blog(https://apphousekitchen.com/how-to-generate-and-share-a-debug-file/).

 **Describe the bug**
 A clear and concise description of what the bug is.